Treats breast cancer.

 - This medicine may turn your urine red for 1 or 2 days after your treatment.
-This is normal and is nothing to worry about.
-You may want to protect your clothing from being stained.
+This is normal and nothing to worry about, but can stain your clothing.

 - Cancer medicines can cause nausea and/or vomiting in most people, sometimes even after receiving medicines to prevent it.
 Ask your doctor or nurse about other ways to control these side effects.

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.